We are city love

 To make music for the world we need.
-We use our music to reach audiences at venues, festivals, fundraisers, and marches as well as working with middle schools, high schools, universities, communities, and organizations by offering heart-provoking, thought-provoking interactive performances and workshops.
+We use our music to reach audiences at venues, festivals, fundraisers, and marches as well as working with elementary schools, middle schools, high schools, universities, communities, and organizations by offering heart-provoking, thought-provoking interactive performances and workshops.
 We believe that self-expression is transformative and we want to encourage others to express themselves through whatever art form calls to them.
 Our songs are about many kinds of love, about problems, solutions and positive change, and about knowing and making peace with the darker aspects of our world while choosing to nurture the light.
-We are committed to love of humanity, service, integrity, humility, social justice, social harmony, gratitude, simplicity and balance.
+We are committed to love of humanity, service, integrity, humility, social justice, peace, freedom, gratitude, simplicity and balance.

 Brian Caselli Jordan is an artist and educator who uses music to internalize and distill his studies and experiences into songs that can help foster broader awareness of social justice issues.
 He holds a B.S. in Italian and Environmental Studies from the University of Wisconsin - Madison and a Holistic Nutrition Educator certificate from Bauman College and is currently pursuing a Masters degree in early childhood education at Temple University.
 Caselli has performed around the world and recently won the PHL Live competition for the Jazz music category.
 He also performs in the duo, Qiana and Caselli.

 Caselli has worked as an educator in a wide variety of settings and capacities for 11 years, from Faculty Assistant teaching Italian at the University of Wisconsin Madison to Kindergarten teacher and garden educator at The Philadelphia School, and everywhere in between.
 Caselli is very excited to use music to cultivate dialogue, community, and resolution around some of the urgent social challenges we face in our times.